 The CSR Regulation system provides a robust, reliable technology developed to optimize marine electrical charging requirements, while providing both system safe-guards and basic diagnostics.

-Designed to reduce system connection complexity allowing DYI boaters the ability to fault diagnose and remedy most common problems, thereby providing confidence and security in this critical area of marine service.
+Designed to reduce system connection complexity allowing DIY boaters the ability to fault diagnose and remedy most common problems, thereby providing confidence and security in this critical area of marine service.
 The CSR is designed to provide years of reliable performance.